Certora/gambit/README.md

 <\!--
   WARNING: AUTO_GENERATED DOCUMENTATION

-  The following documentation is automatlically generated from the Gambit README.md located at https://github.com/Certora/Gambit/README.md.
+  The following documentation is automatically generated from the Gambit README.md located at https://github.com/Certora/Gambit/README.md.
 Please view this document for instructions on producing this file.
 --\>
 -->
 # Gambit: Mutant Generation for Solidity

-Gambit is a state-of-the-art mutation system for Solidity.
+Gambit is a state-of-the-art mutant generation system for Solidity.
 By applying predefined syntax transformations called _mutation operators_ (for example, convert `a + b` to `a - b`) to a Solidity program's source code, Gambit generates variants of the program called _mutants_.
-Mutants can be used to evaluate test suites or specs used for formal
-  verification: each mutant represents a potential bug in the program, and stronger test suites and specifications should detect more mutants.
+Mutants are used to evaluate a test suite or a specification: each mutant represents a potential bug in the program, and stronger test suites and specifications should detect more mutants as faulty.

 ## Requirements

 1. Gambit is written in Rust.
 You'll need to [install Rust and Cargo](https://www.rust-lang.org/tools/install) to build Gambit.
-2. Gambit uses `solc`, the Solidity compiler, to generate mutants.
-You'll need to have a `solc` binary that is compatible with the project you are mutating (see the `--solc` option in `gambit mutate --help`)
+2. Gambit uses the `solc` Solidity compiler to validate generated mutants.
+By default Gambit looks for `solc` on `$PATH`.
+Users can specify a particular `solc` executable with the `--solc` option, or disable validation entirely with `gambit mutate --skip_validate` (see `gambit mutate --help` for more details).

 ## Installation